Pirates vs. Giants Player Props Betting Odds

-The San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Tuesday at 9:45 PM ET.
-Those looking to place a player prop bet can find odds on Bryan Reynolds and others in this game.
+Player prop bet odds for Bryan Reynolds and others are available when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with DraftKings!